Why you should care

 It wasn’t long, however, before those protests petered out.
 The scattered and poorly organized opposition fell victim to a vicious state campaign casting protesters and their leaders as a dangerous “fifth column.”
 The man credited with overseeing that crackdown was Vyacheslav Volodin, then the deputy head of the presidential administration in charge of domestic policy.

 In recent years, these two influential men have occupied key positions in the Kremlin court: Kudrin is a longtime personal friend of Putin’s, and Volodin is a loyalist who put the president’s political agenda into practice while serving as his top aide.
+Putin is expected to breeze to re-election this month for another six-year term, with no obvious successor apparent.
 These technocrats may belong to different parts of the ideological spectrum, but their backgrounds mean they both could play prominent roles in a sudden succession.

 During his tenure as finance minister from 2000–2011, Kudrin presided over a period of economic growth on which Putin built his popular reputation.
 Soaring oil prices helped fuel that boom, but Kudrin’s efficient economic management also helped Russia weather the global financial crisis — earning him widespread recognition both at home and abroad.